GRE Fee Waiver

 - These students should be self-employed but their financial contribution for the senior year of their college should not be more than $1800.

-Un-enrolled college graduates are those who have already completed their graduation but are not sufficiently employed and thus, want to take GRE to apply in a college for higher studies.
-GRE supports such category of candidates also and provides them the facility for GRE fee waiver program.
+Un-enrolled college graduates are those who have already completed their graduation but are not sufficiently employed and thus, want to take the exam to apply in a college for higher studies.
+The test supports such category of candidates also and provides them the facility for the waiver program.
 This step is directed towards reducing the number of unemployed youths in a country.
-To apply for the GRE fee reduction program, un-enrolled college youths should meet the following eligibility criteria:
+To apply for the fee reduction program, un-enrolled college youths should meet the following eligibility criteria:

 - He/she must be self-employed and his/her Institutional Student Information Report (ISIR) must show that his/her earning is not more than $1800.